 This will close the doors of the current session at hand.
 It will remove any individual not cleared by the Chairman/Chairwoman.
-Requires ½ of the present committee in favour, and does not require the consent of the Chairman/Chairwoman.
+Requires ½ of the present committee in favor, and does not require the consent of the Chairman/Chairwoman.

 Motion to open doors:

 This will open the doors of the current session at hand, and allow any individuals to watch the session freely.
-Requires ½ of the present committee in favour, and does not require the consent of the Chairman/Chairwoman.
+Requires ½ of the present committee in favor, and does not require the consent of the Chairman/Chairwoman.

 Motions may be added by Committee Resolutions.